Road Trip Music in Florida

 Music Road: Road Trip Music in Tennessee

-This is part of The Great American Road Trip, in which I’m partnering up with A Traveler’s Library to add musical ideas to the book and film suggestions for journeys through the regions of the United States which you’ll find there.
-Stop over and see what's on tap for Florida.
+This is part of The Great American Road Trip, in which I originally partnered up with A Traveler’s Library to add musical ideas to the book and film suggestions for journeys through the regions of the United States which you’d find there.
+The Library is closed now, but I think you will still find the journeys through music interesting.

 For more about the road trip (and a look at some great road songs) see Great American Road Trip: Music begins